-Freshmarketer is a marketing automation software that you can effortlessly set up abandoned cart emails with.
+Freshworks CRM is a next-generation CRM that combines sales force automation, marketing automation, chat, caller, and is also powered by AI.
+With Freshworks CRM you can effortlessly set up abandoned cart emails with.
 Having a high email delivery and email deliverability rate ensures that all your emails land in the customers’ primary inbox at the right time.
 Drag-and-drop elements to design the perfect abandoned cart email template and keep your customers coming back.

 Once you have enough research and know what kind of abandoned cart emails work to drive your revenue, setting them up is an easy task.
 In the long run, you need to optimize your buying flow enough to provide delightful purchasing experiences.
 Ensure that your customers keep coming back with perfect abandoned cart emails.
 If you can crack this, all you have to do is sit back and watch your sales shoot up!